TheKeineAhnung/resi-script-manager/CONTRIBUTING.md

    3.1.
 When your pull request isn´t for an issue or the issue has no milestone label, open the pull request to the branch for the next version.

 4. After submitting your pull request, verifiy that all status checks are passing
-<details><summary>What if the status checks are failing</summary>If a status check fails and you believe that this is a mistake, please leace a comment on the pull request explaining why you beliebe the failure is a mistake.
+<details><summary>What if the status checks are failing</summary>If a status check fails and you believe that this is a mistake, please leave a comment on the pull request explaining why you believe the failure is a mistake.
 A maintainer will re-run the status checks for you.
 When the status check fails again you must check your contribution.</details>

 ## **Styleguides**